The Best Things To Do In Buenos Aires Argentina

 The National Museum of Fine Arts Buenos Aires opening hours are Tuesday to Friday from 11 am to 7:30 pm.
 On the weekends it opens one hour earlier, from 10 am to 7:30 pm.
 Museo Nacional de Bellas Artes in Buenos Aires is closed on Monday.The best time to visit it is during the week when it’s less crowded.

-Best of all, the entrance to the National Museum of Fine Arts in Buenos Aires is free, making it one of the best things to do in Buenos Aires if you’re traveling on a budget.
+Best of all, the entrance to the National Museum of Fine Arts in Buenos Aires is free, making it one of the best free things to do in Buenos Aires if you’re traveling on a budget.

-Patio Andaluz in Tres de Febrero Park in Palermo Buenos Aires
+Patio Andaluz in Tres de Febrero Park in Buenos Aires.
+Visiting the Park is one of the best things to do in Buenos Aires on a weekend.

 Explore The MALBA (Museum of Latin American Art of Buenos Aires)